aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

 Class instantiation
 -------------------

-To instantiate input or output type DMA class driver one need to tell which DMA channel number *chnum* and peripheral identifier *pid* will be used.
+To instantiate input or output type DMA class driver you need to tell which DMA channel number *chnum* and peripheral identifier *pid* will be used.
 Additionally you have to give a pointer to the preallocated buffer and tell its size **in bytes**.